 Why How to Beat a Breathalyzer is Bogus

 The problem is that it’s not true, and can also result in a much bigger problem.
-A breathalyzer doesn’t measure the alcohol in your mouth; it measures the alcohol in your breath, which comes straight from your lungs.
-Ethanol is a sneaky little molecule which can slip through all kinds of membranes and end up anywhere in your body.
+A breathalyzer doesn’t measure the alcohol in your mouth; it measures the alcohol (ethanol) in your breath, which comes straight from your lungs.
+Ethanol is a molecule which can slip through all kinds of membranes and end up anywhere in your body.
 So alcohol in your blood moves to your lungs.
 An equation is used to correlate the amount of alcohol in the blood and the related amount that ends up on the breath.
-While this number is not 100% accurate and unvarying from person to person, it’s reliable enough to estimate whether a person is too intoxicated to drive a car.
+This is how the interlock measures your BrAC.

 Here’s a possible guess: the vodka bottle in the video contained nothing but water.
 One of the cups might have had a very small amount of alcohol – enough to register on the breathalyzer.
 Afterwards, the glass of water she drank, combined with the food, cleaned her mouth of that trace alcohol.

 The lesson here is that breathalyzers and ignition interlocks – devices based on breathalyzers which prevent a vehicle from starting if the driver has been drinking – are based on science and have been tested and improved for years.
 If you are required to provide a breath sample to an IID, know that the consequence for trying to beat it — with peanut butter or anything else — is one you should be trying to avoid.